King23WL/M202A-Team888-Project/README.md

 The main idea of this project is to design a device based on Arduino Nano 33 BLE Sense that can measure the distance between the user and the person in front.
 To keep safe social distancing, the Arduino board is going to be connected with IR and Ultrasonic sensors, which are used to measure the distance and body temperature of the person.
 To make the device user-friendly, the device will be connected to the app on cellphone via Bluetooth.
 By sending the warnings of high body temperature and insufficient social distance, the user is able to always keep social distance and know if others show symptoms of COVID-19.
 Additionally, the device can measure the user’s health conditions, such as heart rate, body temperature, etc.

 # 3. Goals:
-Measuring the distance
+Measuring the distance.
-Measuring the body temperature of the person in front Measuring the user’s health conditions
+Measuring the body temperature of the person in front.
+Measuring the user’s health conditions.

 Other possible features when there are a group of users at a quarantine site:
 GPS module to locate the users